yuylong/FigureItNow/README.md

 designed to describe mathematical figures.
 It introduce many characters from C language such as variable, self- defined functions, mathematical expressions, and .
 In addition, FIN Script Language implements a lot of predefined functions that performs complex data manipulations ranging from mathematical calculation, string computation, to figure plotting and image processing.
-Using FIN Script Language, you can easily describe a complex figure into a piece of neatly written code.
+With FIN script codes, you can easily describe a complex figure into a piece of neatly written code.

 FigureItNow supports many output formats such as PDF, SVG, PNG and so on.
 Additionally, it also tries to provide a